pinocchio-geppetto/ionic2ebook/README.md

 - Ability to track usage statistics using Firebase Analytics.
 Each pan of a page is tracked.
 - Ability to monitize content using AdMob advertisements.
 - Runs on both Android and iOS.
+- Runs on a browser without advertisements and tracking.
+Code can be improved to support both.

 ## Example Use of This eBook
 This eBook is used to publish the following books on the following platforms: